asiloisad/pulsar-sofistik-tools/README.md

 # sofistik-atom

-Pack of methods to co-work with SOFiSTiK environment.
+A set of tools for cooperation with the SOFiSTiK software.

 ## See another bacadra packages...